 By all accounts things are better now: The Hmong are, more or less, following the law, and the state’s squirrel population has recovered.
 But the September squirrel opener still draws hundreds, maybe thousands, of Hmong into the Sierra to chase Mr. Bushytail.

 Someday I want to go with them.
 My friends Dan and Mirra of the Perennial Plate have, and they posted a video about it here.
 It’s pretty cool, especially how they process their squirrels.
 But until I get that chance to hunt with the Hmong, I’ll make this stew.

-I got the inspiration for it from an excellent cookbook called Cooking from the Heart: The Hmong Kitchen in America, whose co-author Sheng Yang lives right here in Sacramento.
-Sheng’s husband is a squirrel hunter, and she includes a squirrel stew in the book.
+I got the inspiration for this squirrel stew recipe from an excellent cookbook called Cooking from the Heart: The Hmong Kitchen in America, whose co-author Sheng Yang lives right here in Sacramento.
+Sheng’s husband is a squirrel hunter, and she includes a squirrel stew recipe in the book.
 This is a riff off hers.

 Hmong Squirrel Stew

 - 1 stalk of lemongrass, white part only, minced

 - 6 lime leaves or 1 tablespoon lime juice

 - 1 tablespoon fish sauce or soy sauce

 - 1 pound bok choy or chard, chopped